callahantiff/PheKnowLator/README.rst

     cd /path/to/PheKnowLator (Note, this is the directory containing the Dockerfile file) docker build -t pkt:[VERSION] .

+*NOTES:* When building a container using new data sources, the only files that you should have to update are the ``pkt_kg`` input dependency documents (i.e. ``PheKnowLator/resources/resource_info.txt``, ``PheKnowLator/resources/edge_source_list.txt``, and ``PheKnowLator/resources/ontology_source_list.txt``) and the ``PheKnowLatpr/.dockerignore`` (i.e. updating the sources listed under the ``## DATA NEEDED TO BUILD KNOWLEDGE GRAPH ##`` comment, to make sure they match the file paths for all datasets used to map indeitifers listed in the ``PheKnowLator/resources/resource_info.txt`` document).

 |

 *Run the Container*

-The following code can be used to run PheKnowLator from outside of the container (after obtaining a prebuilt container or after building the container locally):
+The following code can be used to run ``pkt_kg`` from outside of the container (after obtaining a prebuilt container or after building the container locally):

 .. code:: bash

     docker run --name pkt_example --rm -ti -v
-    /local/path/to/PheKnowLator/resources/knowledge_graphs/:/PheKnowLator/resources/knowledge_graphs/ pkt:2.0.0
+    /local/path/to/PheKnowLator/resources/knowledge_graphs/:/PheKnowLator/resources/knowledge_graphs/ pkt:[VERSION]
     --app subclass --kg full --nde yes --rel yes --owl no --kgm yes

 |

 *NOTES*:

 - The example shown above builds a full version of the knowledge graph using the subclass construction approach with node metadata, inverse relations, and decoding of OWL classes.
-See the **Running the pkt Library** section for more information on the parameters that can be passed to PheKnowLator
+See the **Running the pkt Library** section for more information on the parameters that can be passed to ``pkt_kg``
 - The Docker container cannot write to an encrypted filesystem, however, so please make sure ``/local/path/to/PheKnowLator/resources/knowledge_graphs`` references a directory that is not encrypted

 --------------